All Episodes

 They want to pretend that the secular atheist society is flying spaceships and, you know, the Jetsons or whatever.

-They were memes when I was a teenager of what the world would be like without religion.
+There were memes when I was a teenager of what the world would be like without religion.

 And it shows flying cars and all that stuff.

-We are learning right now.
+We are learning right now what we actually end up with.

-Right now, what we actually end up with, and it is a low trust society, violence and crime.
+And it is a low trust society, violence and crime.

-I'm not saying, in my view, that Christianity is the perfect solution.
+I'm not saying in my view that Christianity is the perfect solution.

 I'm saying where I grew up, I would much rather have the young men in my community singing choir songs in a church.